 As I may have mentioned several times in this review already, the EMove Cruiser is very deeply loved and appreciated by pretty much anyone that has at least studied it for a bit, let alone tried it.

 There is a growing community of owners, and the overwhelming majority of them are delighted with their choice.

 I’ve seen only several reports of defunct scooters, and there may be thousands of perfect EMove Cruisers in use.
 It seems that the defect rate of the EMove Cruiser is extremely low.
 Take this statement with a grain of salt, as it contains some speculation, but it is informed speculation at least, and I really think it holds a lot of merit.

 Price and value

 The price of the EMove Cruiser, as with every scooter price, is subject to constant change, but it has been $1399 for quite some time now.
-With that price, this scooter is easily not only one of the best-value scooters under $1500, but also the one with the longest range, of course the best waterproofing, and best riding and ownership experience overall.
+With that price, this scooter is easily not only one of the best-value scooters under $1500, but also the one with the longest range, the best waterproofing, and the best riding and ownership experience overall.

 The EMove Cruiser is a very popular choice, so there are tons of questions surrounding it.
 These are the answers to the most important ones.

 Is the EMove Cruiser waterproof and can you ride it in rain and snow?